haribalan9697/Barnsense-AI-IoT-Smart-Cattle-Monitoring-System/README.md

 # BarnSense: AI & IoT Livestock Health Monitoring

 BarnSense is an innovative project that harnesses the power of AI and IoT to monitor the health of livestock, with potential applications in wildlife monitoring.
-This repository contains the complete working code behind the device.
+This repository contains the complete working code behind the device.In this Project i have trained a model which takes live data from the sensors attached on cattles and use the data to predict wheather the cattle is healthy or not.
+The model i have used is gaussian naive bayes which is trained using 1000 previous data of cattles and made for classification.
+I have deployed the model using flask framework by creating a webapp which tracs live data and also predicts the health of the cattle using the data.
+When the model predicts that the cattle is unhealthy then it will alert the farmer about the need for imediate action by sending a alert notification.

 ## Overview